education.vic.gov.au

 Example

-If a school sets the target stem ‘increase the proportion of students achieving above level growth against the Victorian Curriculum in Number and Algebra’ in their SSP, then they can operationalise this in their AIP based on the different needs of each cohort.
+If a school sets the target stem ‘increase the percentage of students achieving above level growth against the Victorian Curriculum in Reading’ in their SSP, then they can operationalise this in their AIP based on the different needs of each cohort.

-The 12-month AIP target could be ‘Increase the proportion of students achieving above expected growth against the Victorian Curriculum in Number and Algebra from X to Y’ or, if a cohort of students is not experiencing above level growth, ‘Decrease the number of students achieving below level growth against the Victoria Curriculum in Number and Algebra from X to Y.’
+The 12-month AIP target could be ‘increase the percentage of students achieving above expected growth against the Victorian Curriculum in Reading from X to Y’ or, if a cohort of students is not experiencing above level growth, ‘decrease the number of students achieving below level growth against the Victoria Curriculum in Reading from X to Y.’

 Monitor student achievement and growth against individual goals

-The school review panel may wish to develop targets that monitor the growth of students against individual goals, rather than by cohort achievement on standardised measure.
+The school review panel may wish to develop targets that monitor the growth of students against individual goals, rather than by cohort achievement on standardised measures.

 Example target